What is the purpose of this service?

 How can I apply to accept WIC at my store?
 (WIC Vendor)

-If you are interested in accepting the special checks (WIC Food Instruments) at your store, information is available
+If you are interested in accepting WIC EBT cards at your store, information about how to apply is available on the WIC Vendor Information page under Vendor Applications.

 Office of the Assistant Secretary for Civil Rights